linuxacademy/content-dynamodb-deepdive/README.md

 ### [webapp-v1](./webapp-v1) - Fundamental DynamoDB

-- Naïve migration from MySQL to DynamoDB
+- Naïve migration from CSV to DynamoDB
 - 3 DDB tables mimicking the relational structure
 - images are moved to S3 with URI in DDB attribute
 - no indexes